gradle/declarative-gradle/docs/reference/migration-case-study.md

 ## Preparing for Migration

-For the migration of the Gradle Client project, and to support the latest Declarative Gradle Configuration Language (DCL), we eventually upgraded the Gradle wrapper to version [gradle-8.14-milestone-4](https://services.gradle.org/distributions/gradle-8.14-milestone-4-bin.zip).
-During the migration, we often used nightly snapshot versions to access DCL features that were still under active development.
+For the migration of the Gradle Client project, and to support the latest Declarative Gradle Configuration Language (DCL), we often used nightly snapshot versions to access DCL features that were still under active development.
-By the time you read this, a later milestone or release candidate of Gradle 8.14 may be available for use in your own migrations.
+By the time you read this, a later milestone or release candidate of Gradle  may be available for use in your own migrations.
+See the [Gradle releases page](https://gradle.org/releases/) to find the latest versions available.

 The Declarative Gradle prototype includes a Kotlin Multiplatform (KMP) prototype plugin.
 As the `:gradle-client` project is a Kotlin Multiplatform project (which only actually targets the JVM), we applied the corresponding Ecosystem Plugin in the root project's existing `settings.gradle.kts` file:

 ```
 plugins {
-    id("org.gradle.experimental.kmp-ecosystem").version("0.1.41")
+    id("org.gradle.experimental.kmp-ecosystem").version("0.1.48")
 }
 ```